jorgeeferreyra/osx-vhostman/README.md

-# vhostman
+# vhostman for OSX

 What is it?
 ===========

-A little PHP script to quickly add, remove or list vhosts to your local apache configuration for development purposes.
+A little PHP script to quickly add, remove or list vhosts to your local apache configuration for development purposes on OSX.

 Installation
 ============